mayanimahek007/Yami-Jewels/TOKEN_LOGIN_README.md

-# Yami Jewels - Token Login Feature
+# Yaami Jewels - Token Login Feature

 ## Overview

-This document explains the new token login feature implemented in the Yami Jewels application.
+This document explains the new token login feature implemented in the Yaami Jewels application.
 This feature allows users to log in directly using a JWT token and user data, bypassing the traditional login form.

 ## Features Added